Size: 80 H x 120 W x 2,5 [cm] / 31,5 H x 47,2 W x 1 [in] Year: 2018

 Painting Summertime 6

-Summertime 6 is a new painting combining monochrome colors with summer orange and winter purple.
+Summertime 6 is a one-off painting combining monochrome colors with summer orange and winter purple.
 Painted on canvas using own technique with the use of acrylic paints.
 Emotional, energizing and unique creation referring to cubist, abstract and realistic painting.
 There is a sunbathing girl laying on a kilim carpet made of traditional Spanish tiles.
 The original composition and the way of presenting the figure of a woman and the environment in which she is located.
 As the co-founder of Cubism once said, Pablo Picasso:

 “I put in my pictures everything I like.
 So much the worse for the things – they have to get along with one another.”

 There is a well-chosen chosen color scheme and tone game so to get a sensual image in reception while maintaining an elegant and warm form.
 An expressive, mysterious but positively tuning message.

 This high-quality acrylic painting was painted on a linen canvas with a slightly visible texture, without having to be embedded in a decorative frame, because the edges are linen, not covered with any color.
 Ready to hang, with a brass fixing bracket on the back.

 The painting Supergirl 7 was painted by the painter graduated at the Academy of Fine Arts – Ania Luk.
 Signed at the front and back, with a certificate of authenticity, protected by a varnish in gloss.
 This painting fits perfectly with modern interiors.
 The leading colors – gold, brown, orange, violet.

 The following quote perfectly brings out the inspiration for this series of paintings:

 “Keep your face to the sun and you will never see the shadows.”

 The painting was shortlisted in April 2018 for International Venice Art and Architecture Festival.